LowellDennis/TaskRx/InstallerREADME.md

 The installer will:
 1. Install the TaskRx.exe and all required DLLs
 2. Create a Scripts subfolder with all script files
-3. Create a Data subfolder with all data files
-4. Create start menu shortcuts
+3. Create start menu shortcuts
-5. Optionally create a desktop shortcut
+4. Optionally create a desktop shortcut

 ## Customizing the Installer